ericsteen/bidirectional_neo4j/README.md

-Coding Challenge:

 Given a csv in the form of:

 user_a_id, user_b_id

-Write a ruby script that will connect to Neo4J and create a bidirectional relationship between two nodes with those ids.
+A ruby script that will connect to Neo4J and create a bidirectional relationship between two nodes with those ids.

 If either node already exists it should be found for the new relationship.